burlachenkok/exploring-python3/python3-note.md

 ## What is a False Statement

-The following expressions are considered `false` in Python:
+The following expressions are considered `False` in Python:
 * `None`
 * `0`
 * Sequence which `len() == 0` named as empty sequence.

 ##  First Line in Your Script

 The line `#!/usr/bin/env python3` in a well-developed script contains what is known as sha-bang.
 It has a long history in Unix/Linux OS.
 For Windows, it's possible to use it as well.
-In Windows a binary application named `py.exe` is a launcher with performs a choice of a used interpreter based on the mentioned sha-bang.
+In Windows, a binary application named `py.exe` is a launcher that performs a choice of a used interpreter based on the mentioned sha-bang.
 Formally this line is optional.

-## Possible Second Line.
-Source File Encoding.
+## Possible Second Line and Source File Encoding.

 The source file by itself is represented in characters.
 Characters that constitute the file content can be in any supported encoding https://docs.python.org/3.13/library/codecs.html#standard-encodings.
-By default, Python source files are treated to be encoded in UTF-8.
+By default, Python source files are treated to be encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 To declare an encoding other than the default one, a special comment line should be added as the first line of the file or a second line in the file if the first line is sha-bang:

 ```python
 #!/usr/bin/env python3
 # -*- coding: cp1252 -*-
 ```

-## First Lines of Script
+## Physical and Logical Lines of your Script

 Physical lines in the source code of a script are physical lines inside the text file encoded with one of the possible encodings.